framely/community/docs/reference/channels/messenger.md

    *Wire Messenger channel*
    :::

-3. Configure Messenger integration as following:
+3. Continue inside the dialog, configure Messenger integration as following:
    - **Label**: Enter channel label, should be **unique**.
    - **Verify Token**: Enter any private token you desire. :clipboard: Copy this value.
 This will be used to configure the Messenger Webhook.
    - **Page Access Token**: Paste the access token you copied during the Facebook app setup above.